 Fair value is defined as the price that would be received from selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Applicable accounting standards require disclosures that categorize assets and liabilities measured at fair value into one of three different levels depending on the observability of the inputs employed in the measurement.
+Each fair value measurement is reported in one of the following three levels:

-Level 1 inputs are quoted prices in active markets for identical assets or liabilities.
-Level 2 inputs are observable inputs other than quoted prices included in Level 1 for the asset or liability, either directly or indirectly through market-corroborated inputs.
-Level 3 inputs are unobservable inputs for the asset or liability reflecting our assumptions about pricing by market participants.
+- Level 1 inputs are quoted prices in active markets for identical assets or liabilities. - Level 2 inputs are observable inputs other than quoted prices included in Level 1 for the asset or liability, either directly or indirectly through marketcorroborated inputs. - Level 3 inputs are unobservable inputs for the asset or liability reflecting our assumptions about pricing by market participants.